 Why Won’t My Sandpaper Stick To My Sander

-If your sandpaper won’t stick to the velcro pad on your sander, it’s probably caused by one of three things.
-First, the velcro pad is worn out and needs to be replaced, as shown in the Dewalt Sanding Pad Repair guide above.
+If your sandpaper won’t stick to the Velcro pad on your sander, it’s probably caused by one of three things.

-Well, that’s it for this Dewalt Sanding Pad Repair and Replacement Guide.
+Well, that’s it for this Quick & Easy Replacement Velcro Pad For Orbital Sanders.
 If you love home improvement projects as much as I do, check out these DIY Home Improvement videos here, on my YouTube channel. 🙂

 You might also like this Quick DIY to Whiten Tile Grout.